Quarterback kneel: Strategy

-The quarterback kneel is also often used at the end of the first half after the opposition scores by a team which feels they have little chance of scoring before halftime due to poor field position, or the team will receive possession anyways on the kickoff after halftime, making a rushed drive pointless.
+The quarterback kneel is also often used at the end of the first half by a team which feels they have little chance of scoring before halftime due to poor field position, and wish to minimize the chances for a disastrous turnover.
 It is also sometimes run at the end of the second half of a tie game by a team content with sending the game into overtime.
 Less commonly, the play is sometimes run at the end of the game by a losing team which is hopelessly behind and wishes to hasten the end of the game without threatening player health on needless garbage time drives.
 Rarely, in blowout situations in high school or small college sports, the decision to kneel is made mutually by both coaches if a deficit is too large to realistically overcome.

-A team that is in field-goal range and either tied on the score or trailing by 1 or 2 points can also use one or more kneeldowns in order to run time off the clock before attempting a field goal.
-A quarterback in this situation may also run several yards to his left or right before kneeling down in order to center the spot for a field goal attempt, in order to try and get the ball closer to the goal line and/or to get the ball to a particular set of hash marks if the team's kicker has a preference for where they kick.
+A team that is in field-goal range and either tied or trailing by three or fewer points can also use one or more kneeldowns in order to run time off the clock before attempting a game-winning or tying field goal.
+A quarterback in this situation may also run several yards to his left or right before kneeling down in order to center the spot for a field goal attempt or realign the ball closer to a particular set of hash marks if the team's kicker has a preference for where they kick.
 Ideally, the clock should run out during the field goal attempt, disallowing the next kickoff and an attempt for the next team to score.
+Atlanta Falcons head coach Arthur Smith has been known to call quarterback kneels in these situations so as to set up kicker Younghoe Koo for game-winning field goal attempts and prevent Atlanta's opponents from having the chance to answer back offensively.
+The strategy has been successful for Smith's Falcons on four different occasions (victories against Miami and New Orleans in 2021, Arizona in 2022, and Houston in 2023).